 HIV case managers are available to assist persons with HIV infection in identifying community resources based on an individual's needs.
 These can include everything from health care programs to housing.

 Some clinical services require a fee which may be based on income, diagnosis and/or eligibility.
 Payment is due at the time of service.
 KCHD may bill insurers based on coverage.
 Proof of income and insurance may be required.
 No one will be denied service because they cannot pay.
-Ask clinic staff for more information.
+Please ask our staff for more information.